cpgui/cpgui/README.md

 4. Go to this directory with `cd cpgui`
 5. Run this app with `ruby index.rb`

+## Features

+- for all plattforms
+- multi-language support *in development*
+- unlimited modules
+- customizable modules
+- you can create your own modules!

 ## Guide

 [Visit the wiki](https://github.com/cpgui/wiki) to see the guide!